mmbman/Katagiri/pdf/fukanzazengi-study-guide.md

 > That is important: A precept is not something produced or created by somebody or something.
 Realization of the whole universe, how it is going: fruit ripens.
 The person’s life, tree’s life, and all sentient beings, that is called *precept*, we say.
 First, you should remember this [point].
 >
 > – From [“The Way of Precept Practice: Restraint and Extermination” (August 13, 1988)](https://katagiritranscripts.net/1988-08-13-The-Way-of-Precept-Practice-Restraint-and-Extermination)

+Here we again see the connection between zazen and the Precepts.

 ---